mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 Running this configuration using the sample CSV file will attach a Page model node for each file in the directory to the parent identified in that row's `field_member_of`.

 !!! note
-    This method applies to `create` tasks only.
+    `paged_content_from_directories_parents_exist: true` applies to `create` tasks only.
 It does not change the Islandora model of the parent node identified in `field_member_of`.
-If you need to change the model of the parent, you should do so prior to running the task to add the new children in order to guarantee that all the required Context Actions, etc. work as expected.
+If you need to change the model of the parent, you should do so prior to running the `create` task to add the new children in order to guarantee that all the required Context Actions, etc. work as expected.

-    Also, this task does not delete existing media or children from the target parent nodes.
+    Also, using `paged_content_from_directories_parents_exist: true` does not delete existing media or children from the target parent nodes.
 Those tasks, where applicable, should also be completed before adding new children.

 ### With page/child-level metadata